No potential student should be deterred from applying to The Royal Ballet School due to lack of financial means.

 About 90% of students are supported financially in some form with over 22% paying no fees at all.

 Students who meet the criteria can access financial support through the Music and Dance Scheme.
-For those students who don’t meet the Music & Dance Scheme criteria, a limited number of scholarships and bursaries are available.
+For students who don’t meet the Music and Dance Scheme criteria, a limited number of scholarships and bursaries are available.